elizarov/SerializationByConvention/README.md

 of the type of its argument, not because of it name.
 Here `writeXXX` methods are  resolved on a Java type `java.io.DataOutput` and it makes sense to use purely name-based match.
-For conventional methods defined in Kotlin classes and interfaces we might want to consider having `operator` modifier or some annotation.
+For conventional methods defined in Kotlin classes and interfaces we might want to consider having `operator` modifier or an explicit `SerializationOperator` annotation.

 > Here we ignore the complication that `java.io.DataOutput` has a "wrong" `write(Int)` method that should not be used for serialization.
 We assume that it is never resolved by the compiler as serialization `write` function